rajeshkumaryadavdotcom/ai-cloudflare-worker/README.md

-Here's a sample `README.md` file for your AI-powered Express app with Cloudflare integration.

----

 # AI Cloudflare Worker Chat App

 This is a simple AI-powered chat application built with Node.js and Express.
 It uses Cloudflare's AI API to generate responses and provides a user-friendly chat interface styled like ChatGPT.
 Users can interact with the AI by sending queries, and the app returns responses in real-time.